EyasuTeshome/shifttracker/how-to-identify-and-report-harassment-at-microverse.md

 This is also important later in the workplace so that if it happens, you can to take action and reach out to somebody to receive help and support.

-### How to Identify sexual harassment at Microverse - TODO
+### How to Identify sexual harassment at Microverse

 Take a look at the following resources to understand how you can identify sexual harassment at Microverse.